x448/workflows/README.md

 * Does not ask you to grant any permissions on GitHub.
 * Does not ask you to sign up to any 3rd-party service.

+If there's enough demand, I can update this to compare coverage with prior commit.

 __Who uses this?__

 It's used by [github.com/fxamacker/cbor](https://github.com/fxamacker/cbor).